 Gratitude Prompts Family Activity

 I love how versatile these prompts are.
-You an use these on a gratitude hike out in nature or while you walk in your neighborhood after you Thanksgiving meal and just pull one out as you go.
+You can use these on a gratitude hike out in nature or while you walk in your neighborhood after you Thanksgiving meal and just pull one out as you go.
 You can use them daily at your dinner meal or lunch.
 You can use them on your way to school or after school when you’re in the car.
-Or at bedtime before you tuck them to sleep.
+Or at bedtime, before you tuck them to sleep.
 Enjoy!